-H Shrestha, SM Hedtke, K McCulloch, R Chisholm, K Frempong, WN Grant, fly collection collaborators, S Armoo, Neha, Anusha, Osei’s group
+H Shrestha, SM Hedtke, K McCulloch, R Chisholm, K Frempong, WN Grant, fly collection collaborators, S Armoo, N Sirwani, Anusha, Osei’s group

 Background

-Onchocerciasis is a neglected filarial disease transmitted by the bites of blackflies and occurs predominantly in Africa and some parts of South America (Hill et al., 2019).
+Onchocerciasis is a neglected filarial disease transmitted by the bites of blackflies and occurs predominantly in Africa and some parts of the Americas (Hill et al., 2019).
 Upon infection, the human host exhibits a range of chronic clinical manifestations such as severe skin itching, skin depigmentation, blindness and epilepsy or nodding syndrome in children (Basáñez et al., 2006; Colebunders et al., 2019).
-Onchocerciasis is an age-old infection with a huge socio-economic impact in the poorest of the poor nations of the world (Cupp et al., 2011; Dunn et al., 2015).
+Onchocerciasis has a huge socio-economic impact in the poorest of the poor nations of the world (Cupp et al., 2011; Dunn et al., 2015).
 Therefore, control of onchocerciasis has been a public health priority and has progressed through several stages since the commencement of the onchocerciasis control program (OCP) with black fly larviciding in 1975 (Boatin, 2008).
 Vector control was later complemented with the annual mass drug administration with ivermectin (MDAi) in 1987 (Richards et al., 2001).
 With OCP ending in 2002, semi-annual MDAi in most of the hyper- and meso-endemic villages has been the sole strategy to control onchocerciasis (Noma et al., 2002).
 MDAi has led to a significant reduction in the onchocerciasis transmission in the majority of the onchocerciasis endemic foci (with elimination in south American foci, Mali, Senegal), and therefore, the onchocerciasis elimination is now the primary goal (Lakwo et al., 2020; Tekle et al., 2016).
 Nevertheless, there are instances of persistence of onchocerciasis transmission despite repeated MDAi in some foci, which thwart the target of onchocerciasis elimination (Abong et al., 2021; Awadzi, Boakye, et al., 2004; Basáñez et al., 2006; P. H. Lamberton et al., 2014).

 Simulium damnosum, the primary vector for the disease, has a specific ecological niche, where Simulium larvae need fast-flowing rivers with high oxygen saturation (Cheke et al., 2015, 2017).
 The narrow range of ecological suitability of blackflies leads to spatial heterogeneity in the prevalence and transmission of onchocerciasis where areas of varying endemicity are in close proximity to each other (Cromwell et al., 2021; Shrestha et al., 2022; Zouré et al., 2014).
-In addition, there is a spatial variation in treatment, i.e. not all communities (particularly hypoendemic communities) undergo MDAi.
-These untreated but low-endemic communities might act as a source of infection in the areas where onchocerciasis is controlled with MDAi.
+In addition, there has been spatial variation in interventions, i.e. not all communities (particularly hypoendemic communities) undergo MDAi.
+These untreated but hypoendemic communities might act as a source of infection in the areas where onchocerciasis is controlled with MDAi.
 This cross-transmission is usually facilitated by the migration of either infected human hosts or infected vectors, or both, as suggested by some modelling studies (Hedtke et al., 2020; Vos et al., 2021).
 The migration of the parasites via humans has been linked to recrudescence of onchocerciasis in previously eliminated foci of Burkina Faso (Koala et al., 2017; Nikièma et al., 2018).
-Similarly, failure to achieve elimination of onchocerciasis in West Africa with OCP was attributed to rapid insecticide resistance due to high vector geneflow (Cupp et al., 2011).
+Similarly, failure to achieve elimination of onchocerciasis in West Africa with OCP was attributed to rapid insecticide resistance due to high vector migration and thus spread of insecticide resistance alleles (Cupp et al., 2011).
 However, disease control programs have historically focused on government administrative units as the unit of intervention which has led to a situation where treatment decisions are being made without much consideration of where transmission is actually occurring, i.e. the transmission zones.